altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 {%%%%}
 {
 mn:K
-"F::Look at this for me"
+"F::Look at this for me."
 *Felix twisted the fellow around*
 ~Whom was momentarily offended~
 *Felix then placed his phone in their face*
 ~It was the 9th time~
-'K::Keep it cool Kent'
+'K::Keep it cool Kent...'
 ~Kent watched the stranger's eye twitch~
 ~Felix using his phone irked Kent~
-~He had what happened to Tom still fresh in his mind~ 'K::It was earlier... no, it was yesterday morning' 'K::How long have I been awake'
+~He had what happened to Tom still fresh in his mind~ 'K::It was earlier...
+No, it was yesterday morning.'
+'K::How long have I been awake...'
 ~Felix was just asking a question, and putting a memory of the thief's face in their brain~ ~A memory extracted from Felix - then encoded into his phone, and finally implanted into another brain~ ~It wasn't mind control~
-'K::Or so he tells me'
+'K::Or so he tells me...'
 ~Kent silently fumed~
-'K::I had nothing better, it was this or blind searching' *The 10th person pointed down the street*
+'K::I had nothing better, it was this or blind searching.'
+*The 10th person pointed down the street*
-'K::brain hacking - is a good word for this'
+'K::Brain hacking: is a good word for this.'
-*Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::How far can he go, he has a shopping cart'
+*Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::How far can he go, he has a shopping cart...'
-*They walked around a corner, down another street* 'K::All downhill'
+*They walked around a corner, down another street* 'K::All downhill...'
 ~The cityscape looming above them~
 ~They were directed into an alley~
 ~There he was: leaning over his cart~